 Kitchen wall decor ideas are important to consider: as the veritable heart of the home, the kitchen sees a lot of action day in, day out.
 It's rush-hour busy every morning, it's where meals are cooked and dishes washed in the evening, and, more often than not, it's where the whole family ends up repeatedly throughout the day, seven days a week.

-There's no denying that kitchen ideas need to be functional, but that doesn't mean they can't be stylish, too.
-Your existing furniture, cabinetry and appliances will usually influence the room's decor, yet how you decorate your kitchen's walls can enhance the space and crucially, your mood, too.
-Wall decor ideas can, indeed, give your space a whole new personality.
+There's no denying that kitchen ideas need to be practical, but that doesn't mean they can't be stylish, too.
+Your existing cabinetry and appliances will usually influence the room's decor, yet how you style your kitchen's walls can enhance the space, too.

 'The kitchen wall is an imposing part of any kitchen, so it needs to be beautiful, but it must be hardy.
 There is no getting around it, it’s going to get a bashing,' says Rodrigo Moreno Masey, director at Moreno Masey (opens in new tab).